H-1B Amendment for Location Change | VisaNation

 You may not need to file an H-1B amendment for a change of location for an H-1B employee if:

-If an H-1B amended petition for a change of worksite locations is required and is not obtained, the consequences could be felt by both the employer and employee.
+If an H-1B amended petition for a change of worksite locations is required and is not obtained, there can be consequences for both the employer and employee.
 For instance, the employee may lose their H-1B status and face deportation.
 Therefore, employers must have a good understanding of the USCIS regulations regarding petition amendments.

 Going by the Administrative Appeals Office (AAO) decision in 2015, employers are required to apply for an amendment when there is a material change to the initial petition.
 But, it did not expressly clarify if they should file the amendment before the movement.